kieranphilipbrown/gulp-boilerplate/README.md

     gulp

 The live reload task should then initiate the project on http://localhost:3000.
 If that port is already taken it will default to another number such as localhost:3001.

+## Building assets

+To build assets without starting a local server with live reload, use the build command:

+    gulp build